binspector/binspector.github.io/source/_posts/2014-10-13-binspector-a-binary-format-analysis-tool.markdown

 }
 ```

-`$main$` is the current path into the analysis, and you can navigate into and out of structures with the `cd` command.
+`$main$` is the current branch into the analysis tree, and you can navigate into and out of structures with the `cd` command.
 Likewise, the `ls` command lists the contents of the current structure.
 To get information about a specific atom within the analysis, we use the `detail_field` command (or just `df`):

 ```
 $main.first.string$ detail_field this[2]